David Willey (cricketer): Yorkshire

 On 19 August 2015, it was announced that Willey would be joining Yorkshire on a three-year contract at the start of the 2016 season.
 He made his Yorkshire debut against Nottinghamshire at Trent Bridge on 1 May 2016.

 Northamptonshire

-In 2023 Willey returned to Northamptonshire after signing a four-year contract.
+In 2023, Willey returned to Northamptonshire after signing a four-year contract.
 He was appointed captain for the T20 Blast.

-Perth Scorchers
+In June 2026, he signed a new three-year contract tying him into the club until at least the end of the 2029 season.
+Willey captained Northamptonshire to the 2026 Blast title, taking first-ball wickets in both the semi-final and final.

+Big Bash League

 Willey was signed by Perth Scorchers for the 2015–16 BBL season.
 After a successful first season, he was retained for the 2016–17 season.
 In the first match against the Adelaide Strikers, he performed well with the ball, taking 2 wickets, however, he scored only 2 runs off five balls with the bat.
 In the Scorchers' second match against the Sydney Sixers, he scored one run and didn't take a wicket, in a heavy defeat.
-In the third match against the Melbourne he bowled well, taking two wickets with the ball before Ashton Agar scored a six to win in the final over.
-He was again retained by the Scorchers for the 2017–18 season, as the only overseas player for the club.
+In the third match against the Melbourne Renegades he bowled well, taking two wickets with the ball before Ashton Agar scored a six to win in the final over.
+He was again retained by the Scorchers for the 2017–18 season, as the only overseas player for the franchise.

+In January 2026, mid-way through the 2025/26 BBL season, Willey was signed for the first time in 8 years in the BBL, to the Sydney Thunder, only one day before the Thunder's next match.